 Attending a Green Dot make-up workshop is the only way to remove a hold on your account.
 Temporary removal of a hold is not an option.
-Please note it can take up to two days after attending a workshop to remove a hold.
+Holds will be lifted every Friday after we receive confirmation that you have attended a workshop.

 If you’ve already attended a Green Dot workshop and have a hold on your account, please email us and include: